 What is the Price-Weighted Index?

-The idea of a price-weighted index is often criticized because it considers only the price of each component as the driver of the index value.
-Therefore, in price-weighted indices, even a small price fluctuation in the higher priced company may significantly affect the value of the index even though the percentage shift of the fluctuation can be relatively small.
+A price-weighted index is often criticized because it considers only the price of each component as the driver of the index value.
+Therefore, even a small price fluctuation in a higher priced company may significantly affect the value of the index.

 How to Calculate the Weights in a Price-Weighted Index

-The weight of a component in a price-weighted index is calculated by dividing the price of a security by the sum of prices of all index components.
+The weight of a individual component is calculated by dividing its price by the sum of all the components’ prices.
 Mathematically, it is expressed in the following way:

 Let’s consider the following example.
 The PWI Index is a price-weighted index that includes the stocks of four companies.
 The information about the companies included in the index can be found in the table below: